tculig/MorphoCaseStudy/README.md

 # Blockchain connections

-I used viem and wagmi interchengably.
+I used viem and wagmi interchangeably.
 If I wanted to make a simple call like "isMetaMorpho" I used wagmi, as it conveniently already wraps the underlying logic into a react hook.
 For more complicated situations, especially with multiple calls, I used viem (e.g. useVaultData).

-I tested all the functinality on Tenderly and 60% of the time it worked 100% of the time. ;D
+I tested all the functionality on Tenderly and 60% of the time it worked 100% of the time. ;D
 # Other

 There is an .env.example file that shows which variables should be present.